riordan/Logseq/pages/logseq.md

 			- TODO Review your schedule for the day
 			- TODO Review your schedule for the week
 			- TODO [Omnifocus](omnifocus://) task review
-		- Main
-		  collapsed:: true
 		- ## Today I worked on:
 		- ## I had these meetings:
 		- ## Wrapup
 			- What did you accomplish today?
 			- What did you learn today?
 			- What do you want to do tomorrow?
 		- ## Scratch
-		-
-		- TODO